+Performance-enhanced instances of ApsaraDB for Redis Enhanced Edition (Tair) are applicable to scenarios that require high concurrency, many reads and writes on hot data, and higher performance than Community Edition.
 Compared with ApsaraDB for Redis Community Edition, performance-enhanced instances of ApsaraDB for Redis Enhanced Edition (Tair) provide more benefits.
 For example, these instances provide enhanced multi-threading performance and integrate multiple Redis modules.
-This topic describes enhanced multi-threading performance of ApsaraDB for Redis Enhanced Edition (Tair).

-- Supports full compatibility with native Redis databases.
-You do not need to modify application code when you manage on-premises Redis databases by using ApsaraDB for Redis.
+- Fully compatible with native Redis databases.
+You do not need to modify code in your application when you use ApsaraDB for Redis.

-- Provides read/write performance three times that of native Redis databases or ApsaraDB for Redis Community Edition when the same specifications are used.
-This eliminates the performance limits on high-frequency read/write requests for hot data.
+- Provides read and write performance three times that of native Redis databases or ApsaraDB for Redis Community Edition when the same specifications are used.
+This eliminates the performance limits on high-frequency read and write requests for hot data.

 - Requires less response time to process a large number of queries per second (QPS) when compared with native Redis databases.

-- Ensures stable performance in high-concurrency scenarios and eliminates connection problems caused by a sudden rise in the number of requests during peak hours.
+- Ensures stable performance in high-concurrency scenarios and eliminates connection issues caused by a sudden rise in the number of requests during peak hours.

-- Runs full and incremental synchronization tasks in input and output (I/O) threads to speed up the synchronization.
+- Runs full and incremental synchronization tasks in input and output (I/O) threads to accelerate the synchronization.